ArchivedProjects/PR-Managment-Client-For-Dolthub/README.md

 In order to use the PR Manager, you'll have to import PRManager and you'll also want to at least handle APIServerException.
 APIServerException is thrown whenever Dolthub's API throws an exception.

-You may also be interested in [doltpy][DoltPy] which is an official Dolthub tool in order to create and manage repos.
+You may also be interested in [DoltPy][doltpy] which is an official Dolthub tool in order to create and manage repos.
 You can use DoltPy to create and push your branch to your fork and then submit a PR from your fork using this PR Manager.

 I should also mention, the authentication token is just the value of the cookie, dolthubToken.
 You can either create a text file with the contents of the cookie in it or just feed the cookie in directly.
 If your cookie looks like `dolthubToken=abc123;`, you'd want to just put `abc123` in your file or feed it in as a variable.
 Newlines don't matter in the file as I've had plenty of experiences with editors that just have to have the newline in the file, so I strip them out for you.
 The purpose of the file method is so you don't have to hardcode the cookie into your script and I make it as easy as possible by reading in the file for you so all you need to do is pass in the filepath if you use the file method.